- 100% No Win No Fee

 Various support services are available for those with kidney disease or failure, providing crucial assistance in managing the condition’s challenges, including those related to reduced kidney function.
 For example, additional medical evidence can help secure more comprehensive benefits from insurance providers and government programs.

 Support services often include community programs and non-profits offering resources for those with chronic illnesses.
-These organisations provide emotional support, counselling, practical help with daily tasks, and transportation to medical appointments, significantly improving the quality of life for those with kidney disease.
+These organisations provide services that significantly improve the quality of life for those with kidney disease, including the following:

 The government offers several financial assistance options for kidney disease patients to alleviate the financial burden of ongoing treatment and care.
-This includes covering dialysis costs, travel expenses for medical appointments, and carer support costs, ensuring access to necessary resources.
+Many government programs, such as Medicaid, provide support for individuals with disabilities, including those with kidney disease, to ensure they receive necessary care.
+This includes covering:

 The Patient Assistance Transport Scheme (PATS) offers travel reimbursements for medical trips, with varying support based on location.
 Local dialysis patients can access financial aid for transportation, including taxi vouchers or shuttle services, facilitating regular treatment attendance.